Molina-Daniel/btc-qr-payment/README.md

 **Is this safe to use with real Bitcoin?**

 > **NO.** This application is for **Testnet purposes only**.
-It is a developer tool and does not follow the security best practices required for handling real funds.
+It is a tool for testing and experimentation and does not follow the security best practices required for handling real funds.

 **Where is my wallet information stored?**